nishantsing/Marvelous/README.md

 #### Usage
 This is the localhost version where you require both pubic as well as private key to run it on localhost.

+- Deployed on Netlify and linked to my domain xarvis.tech
 ###### Try Now : [Marvelo](https://marvel.xarvis.tech/)